This delicious pressure cooker chili is a comforting meal made quick and easy in the Instant Pot. Your family is sure to love it!

 Whether it’s the smoky-sweet flavors in pressure cooker BBQ chicken chili, the simplicity of pressure cooker white chicken chili, the seasonal favorite Instant Pot pumpkin chili, or my more recent discovery of sweet potato chili, I find them all dreamy in their own way.

 One of my favorite things about chili is the versatility–it’s so easy to make it your own by adjusting spices, types of beans, swapping out the meats, and so on.

 Needless to say, it’s one of my favorites.
 I love to top it with a sprinkling of cheese and some diced avocado, but you can dress it up however you like.
-Serve it with some tortilla chips or skillet cornbread and you’re good to go!
+Serve it with some tortilla chips. a grilled cheese sandwich, or skillet cornbread and you’re good to go!

-To make it, you start by browning some ground beef with onion in the Instant Pot, using the Saute setting.
-Once the meat is browned, you’ll add the remaining ingredients, stir, then put the lid on and pressure cook it for 15 minutes.
+Give it a good stir, then put the lid on and pressure cook it at high pressure for 15 minutes.
 Even though it cooks fast, it tastes like it’s been simmering for much longer.

 Really, it’s so, so simple.
 A hearty bowl of chili in a flash–what’s not to love?

 Give it a try–maybe making a yummy pot of delicious pressure cooker chili will bring back some fond memories for you, too! 🙂

 - You can use whatever type of beans you prefer.
 I usually use dark red kidney beans and light red kidney beans.
 Sometimes I’ll use pinto beans or black beans if that’s what I have on hand.